 The withholding agent or income payor may apply the preferential tax treaty rate on the dividend income of the non-resident foreign shareholder by relying on the submission by such shareholder of the following documents before the dividend income is paid: (a) an application form for treaty purposes (BIR Form 0901-D for dividends); (b) an authenticated or apostilled tax residency certificate duly issued by the relevant foreign tax authority in favor of the shareholder; and (c) the relevant provision of the applicable tax treaty which prescribes the preferential tax treatment on dividend income.
 If the tax treaty rate was applied, the withholding agent/income payor must file with the BIR's International Tax Affairs Division ("ITAD") a RFC of the use of the tax treaty rate.
 The RCL must be filed after the payment of the withholding tax and in no case later than the last day of the fourth month following the close of the relevant taxable year.
-Revenue Memorandum Circular No. 77-21 prescribes the filing of one consolidated RFC per nonresident income recipient, regardless of the number and type of income payments that have to be submitted in support of the RCL.
+Revenue Memorandum Circular No. 77-21 prescribes the filing of one consolidated RFC per nonresident income recipient, regardless of the number and type of income payments during the year.
+Revenue Memorandum Circular No. 77-21 also provides for a list of all documentary requirements that have to be submitted in support of the RCL.